-Fondly, Pennsylvania is a joint blog of HSP's archives, conservation, and digitization departments.
-Here you will find posts on our latest projects and newest discoveries, as well as how we care for, describe, and preserve our collections.
+Fondly, Pennsylvania is HSP's main blog.
+Here you will find posts on our latest projects and newest discoveries, as well articles on interesting bits of local history reflected in our collection.
 Whether you are doing research or just curious to know more about the behind-the-scenes work that goes on at HSP, please read, explore, and join the conversation!

 - next ›